 We empower members to choose how they would like to interact with us at the start of their journey.
-If a member chooses to order an impression kit, we will mail one directly to their door.
-Alternatively, we have a network of over 240 SmileShops across the U.S., Puerto Rico, and Canada, which provides an in-person experience to members who prefer that channel.
+If a member chooses to order a doctor prescribed impression kit, we will mail one directly to their door.
+Alternatively, we have a network of over 300 SmileShops across the U.S., Puerto Rico, Canada, Australia, and the U.K., which provides an in-person experience to members who prefer that channel.
 In addition to our stand-alone SmileShops, we are opening SmileShops in partnership with prominent retailers, such as CVS and Walgreens.
 We believe our omni-channel strategy including online, retail stores, and partnership locations will further our brand awareness, and ultimately provide more opportunities to improve our member conversion.

-Exclusive licensed doctor network across all 50 U.S. states, Puerto Rico, and Canada
+Exclusive licensed doctor network across all 50 U.S. states, Puerto Rico, Canada, Australia, and the U.K.

-We have a network of approximately 240 orthodontists and general dentists across the U.S., Puerto Rico, and Canada who are fully licensed across these jurisdictions to meet regulatory requirements, and we continue to successfully expand our doctor network to support our growth.
+We have a network of approximately 240 orthodontists and general dentists across the U.S., Puerto Rico, Canada, Australia, and the U.K. who are fully licensed across these jurisdictions to meet regulatory requirements, and we continue to successfully expand our doctor network to support our growth.
 The doctors in our network evaluate our members' progress throughout treatment, and are available to answer any questions should members need additional assistance.